devsurajrai/devsurajrai/README.md

 <p>I am not a CS degree holder beacuse not everyone can afford one.</p>

 ## What am I doing?
+- Building Clones

+## What I have been doing?
 - I am currently preparing for the neoGcamp Admission Interview.

-## What I have been doing?
 - Completing neogCamp Assignments
 - Learning HTML,CSS and Javascript